Overwatch League: Concept

-Overwatch League was formally announced at BlizzCon in November 2016.
-The announcement stated that the league would feature franchised teams that would hire skilled Overwatch players to compete in live arenas and via video streaming.
-Teams would provide competitors with salaries and benefits and would help "cultivate team and player development".
-Rather than following the format of other esports that use relegation and promotion as in the League of Legends Championship Series, Blizzard wanted to follow the American model used in more traditional physical sports.
-Kotick believed that "nothing like this has ever really been done before" in esports.
+The Overwatch League was formally announced at BlizzCon in November 2016.
+During the announcement, Blizzard revealed their plans for the league, which would feature franchised teams employing players to compete in both live arenas and via video streaming platforms.
+These teams would provide players with salaries, benefits, and opportunities for team and player development.
+Blizzard's approach to the league differed from traditional esports models that used relegation and promotion systems, such as the one employed in the League of Legends Championship Series.
+Instead, they opted to follow the American model prevalent in more traditional physical sports.
+Kotick expressed his belief that the Overwatch League represented an unprecedented venture in esports, emphasizing that nothing of this scale had been attempted before.
+He also emphasized the importance of adopting a model similar to the NFL in terms of league structure and financial opportunities to attract substantial investments and establish long-lasting franchises within the Overwatch League.
+He described this approach as a "forever investment".